MSc Real Estate Finance and Investment (Distance Learning)

 This personal research project of 12,000 to 14,000 words is usually linked to an aspect of real estate that has a specific professional application or is of personal interest to you.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

 Learning and Teaching

 The experienced academics that teach this course are also accomplished professionals with many years in professional practice or research roles.
 Their knowledge and experience feeds straight into the course content along with the latest academic and business developments.

 Teaching methods vary depending on the module.
 As with the traditionally delivered courses, lectures (recorded), project work and tutorials (delivered as online 'webinars') play a part.

 For more details see our glossary of teaching and learning terms.

-The taught portion of the programme is delivered over four semesters; each year the first Semester starts in September and ends in December with an assessment period in January, the second runs from January to April with an assessment period in May.
+The taught portion of the course is delivered over four semesters.
+Each year, the first semester starts in September and ends in December with an assessment period in January.
+The second semester runs from January to April with an assessment period in May.
 You can start in either semester.

 We assess your work through a variety of coursework assignments, including essays, reports, surveys and presentations.
 We also encourage you to do 'formative work' to prepare for assessment.
 This does not count towards final marks, but the feedback you receive helps improve your performance.